sanger-tol/components/components-ui/app/src/tol-ui/docs/forms/FormAllInOne.md

     .isRequired("This field is required"),
 });

+// OPTIONAL: Define interface for object returned from form submit
+// The types here match the types in the form model
+// Types that are not required are marked optional interface IFormData {
+  eventName: string;
+  eventLocation: string;
+  eventDatetime: Date;
+}

 // React component to house our form export function ExampleForm() {
   // Title component (separate to form body)